ericsandbling/openApiary/beeHive/hiveDesign/README.md

 > **ID:** F-BH-0001

-The _Bee Hive_ shall be constructed completely of renewable materials.
+The _BeeHive_ shall be constructed completely of renewable materials.

 Parts where renewable materials are not available, such as electronics components, shall be considered and designed from a sustainable.